autocrossblog/autocrossblog_astro/src/pages/autocrosshandbook.md

 - Street Prepared, Street Touring, etc.: Intermediate levels of modification.

 ### Understanding PAX/Index
-- A handicap system to level the playing field across classes.
+- A handicap system to level the playing field across classes - This is often times used by the fastest drivers to compare themselves to other fast drivers.
 - Allows drivers to compare times regardless of vehicle type.
+- Also referred to as Calculator racing.